-You can use a gentle scrub—Anna’s favourite is Dermalogica’s Multivitamin Thermafoliant, which I have yet to try:
+You can use a gentle scrub—Anna's absolute favourite is this Dermalogica one, which I have yet to try:

-Or use one of those two-step peeling pad thingies, like the Dr. Dennis Gross Skincare Alpha Beta Daily Face Peel:
+Or use one of those two-step peeling pad thingies, like this one from Dr. Dennis Gross Skincare:

 Apparently when alpha- and beta-hydroxy acids are combined in one formula in low percentages, they're not as irritating as when they're on their own.

 Do you mask?
 I don't mask nearly enough.
 But I vow to change, damnnit!
 Anna makes me a believer.
 She calls masks "food for the skin," and says they're absolutely essential for keeping the skin plump and well-hydrated.
 Let me give this next point its own line... and a bold and an underline for good measure.

 Hydration is KEY.

 It's key because you can use all the high-tech anti-aging ingredients in the world, but your skin is still going to look like crap if it's dehydrated.
 You know all those before and after photos that every skincare company in the world uses to demonstrate the efficacy of their products?
 Yeah, the befores are all taken sans moisturizer.
 OF COURSE the cream is going to make the testers' complexions look way better.
 Dry skin shows more wrinkles!
 So even just by moisturizing well, you're anti-aging yourself already.
 Yay!